chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

 | 1         | 10        | 20.0  | 14.94                             | 3.59                          |

 The results clearly demonstrate the efficiency of parallelizing the Gaussian blur operation.
 With a radius of 10 and a sigma of 20.0, the parallelized version of the code executes significantly faster than the non-parallel version, reducing the execution time by approximately 76%.
 A higher radius leads to significantly longer execution time the impact of sigma seems to have a lower impact.

+For the Sobel filter, running the calculations in parallel results in only slight improvements.
+This is primarily due to the inherently lower complexity of the Sobel filter algorithm compared to the Gaussian blur.
+The Gaussian blur's computational load can be significantly increased by parameters such as `radius`, which directly impacts the size of the convolution kernel and, consequently, the number of calculations required per pixel.
+In contrast, the Sobel filter uses a fixed-size kernel (typically 3x3), leading to a relatively consistent and lower computational load regardless of the image size.
+Therefore the overhead associated with managing parallel tasks can offset the gains from distributing this workload across multiple processors.